-By accepting an invitation to membership from a chapter of Sigma Theta Tau International.
+By accepting an invitation to membership from a chapter of Sigma Theta Tau International. • Submit annual membership fee

 Criteria for Membership of Undergraduate Students:

 - Must have completed one-half of the nursing curriculum. - Have at least a GPA of 3.0 (based on a 4.0 grading scale). - Rank in the upper 35 percentile of graduating class. - Meet the expectation of academic integrity.